-Development of innovative, reliable, fair and ubiquitous mobility and transport services for the local user based on global standards and systems.
+Development of innovative, reliable, fair and ubiquitous mobility and transport services for the private user and the logistics operator, based on global standards and systems.
 New models for sharing of transport assets.
-Building new and enhancing existent businesses, partner and competence centers for CAD.
-Acquire data and perform data analyses.
+Mixing passenger and goods transport services.
+Role of road operators and public transport.
+Building new and enhancing existent businesses, partner and competence centers for connected and automated mobility services.